 An endocrinologist is a doctor who cares for children who have difficulties with their hormones.

-This is a thin wobbly tube that has a light and a camera on the end.
+This is a thin bendy tube that has a light and a camera on the end, which can be put inside the body so the doctors can see what’s happening.

 This is a substance that controls a chemical reaction within the body.
 There are lots of different enzymes and each does a different job.
 For instance, enzymes control how your food is broken down in your stomach.

-A procedure were a form of anaesthetic is injected into the spine to stop pain without sending the patient to sleep.
+A procedure were a form of pain relief is injected into the space around the spinal cord to stop pain without sending the patient to sleep.

 This is a flap of tissue in your throat that is normally open to let air flow into your lungs.
 When you eat, it flops down to cover your windpipe to stop food and drink getting into your lungs.
 When something ‘goes the wrong way’, this means that your epiglottis has let some food or drink into your windpipe by mistake and you need to cough to get rid of it.